 - Consider the consequences of refusing a breath test.
 North Carolina is an implied consent state.
 This means any driver with a North Carolina license has automatically consented to chemical testing during a police stop.
-You always have the right to refuse a breath test, but consider the consequences: you can be arrested and taken in for testing.
+You always have the right to refuse a breath test, but consider the consequences: You can be arrested and taken in for testing.
 On top of that, a breath test refusal costs you your license for six months.

 - Talk to an attorney as soon as you can.
-The best offense starts with a good offense, so talk to a criminal defense lawyer as soon as possible after being arrested and charged with DUI/DWI or another traffic offense.
-Evidence should be gathered immediately and statements should be taken while they are still fresh in people's memories.
+The best offense starts with a good defense, so talk to a criminal defense lawyer as soon as possible after being arrested and charged with DUI/DWI or another traffic offense.
+Evidence should be gathered immediately and statements should be taken while they are still fresh in people’s memories.
 Doing this can mean the difference between trying a case and having the charges against you dismissed.